 Well – you know, we’re definitely off to a quirky start with this list!

 Things to do nearby: Paradise Palms is only a five minute walk from Greyfriar’s Kirkyard, which is one of my favourite (possibly quirky?) places to visit in Edinburgh.
-You can find Harry Potter references abound, including a literal Hogwarts school just outside the cemetery, and a great view of the castle.
+You can find Harry Potter references abound, including a literal Hogwarts school just outside the cemetery.
 One fun night-time activity is a haunted tour of the graveyard (I recommend one that also goes to the Southbridge Vaults), and what better place to recover than a cocktail bar?

 Read more: My Highlights Of Edinburgh